DiogoHSFigueiredo/DiogoHSFigueiredo/README.md

 - 👋 Hi, I’m @DiogoHSFigueiredo
 - 👀 I’m interested in: Study to become a fullstack developer in Java language
-- 🌱 I’m currently learning: Java language.
+- 🌱 I’m currently learning: Logic, Java, MySQL, JavaScript, CSS3 and HTML5.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: diogohenrique15@hotmail.com